VeeDou/YanXuan-Viusalization-system/README.md

 # YanXuan-Viusalization-system
-Viusalization system built by django and echarts
+Viusalization system built by Django (2.0.2) and echarts